East Sussex Wildlife Rescue & Ambulance Service operates a 24 Hour Emergency Rescue Line.

 Rescuers are based at our Casualty Centre between 10am and 10pm.
 Outside of these hours there are only a limited number of rescuers available.

-Just because you get the answerphone does not mean there is no one available to help, so please leave a message on which ever answerphone you are diverted to, be it the Casualty Centre / Office or the Rescue Line answerphone.
+Just because you get the answerphone does not mean there is no one available to help, so please do leave a message on which ever answerphone you are diverted to, be it the Casualty Centre / Office or the Rescue Line answerphone.
 Messages are often screened at night to prevent time wasters, and non-urgent out of hours calls.

 The rescue line is often diverted to a different mobile or landline, so text messages don't always get through.
 Please avoid texting the rescue line especially in an emergency.